galatolofederico/st-sixel/README.md

 * CSI S and T escape behavior has been modified to fix a bug where S or T escapes would sometimes cause lines to be deleted from the scrollback buffer.

+## known-problems

+* There is a bug in `libxft` when rendering colored emojis, in arch install the patched version `libxft-bgra` from AUR

 ## Attribution

 Almost all of the code in this repository is not my work, but the work of the